 It removes water at a rate of one gallon per 13 or 14 pumps and features a padded pump handle grip for non-slip use.
 The good grip also adds buoyancy, helping the pump to float.

 A useful feature of this bilge pump is that it's corrosion resistant for saltwater use.
 It's also designed to expel water both on the upward and downward strokes for maximum efficiency and is a bright color for improved visibility when on the water.

 A bilge pump can be a really useful tool to have on board, whether you’re kayaking, canoeing or boating, as it can help you remove the excess water from your craft and perhaps prevent you from sinking.

-When you’re choosing a bilge pump, you will likely have discovered that it can have a lot to do with personal preference, the storage space on your vessel and your budget.
-So remember to think about what will suit you and your craft the best.
+When you’re choosing the best marine or freshwater bilge pump, the storage space on your vessel and your budget can be things to consider, as well as personal preference.
+So remember to think about what will suit you and your kayaking needs the best.

-If you’ve enjoyed this article, simply share it.
+If you’ve enjoyed this buyer's guide, simply share it.
 And if you want to let us know about your opinions on any of the bilge pumps we mentioned, leave us a comment.
 We’d love to hear your thoughts.